redhat-italy/hacep/README.md

 Run an HACEP example
 --------------------

-Please refer to hacep-examples -> hacep-playground submodule Readme.md for detailed instructions on how to run an HACEP example.
+Please refer to hacep-examples Readme.md for detailed instructions on how to run an HACEP example.